 - Orientation Internship (1-2 weeks, after the first year of studies)

 - Catechism Teaching Practicum (during the second year)

-- Evangelism Practicum (after second year, or during the third year)
+- Evangelism/Mission Practicum (2 weeks, after the second year, or during the third year)

-Evaluation of the student's performance in the program is determined by the program director in consultation with the minister/mentor.
+Evaluation of the student's performance in the program is determined by the program director in consultation with the field supervisor (minister/mentor).